our story so far

 Upon graduation I moved back to Sonoma and began to work with Dad on the Durell property, my family’s own Parmelee-Hill Vineyard, as well as began to manage properties for others in the Sonoma Valley.

 During the 2000’s I was heavily involved in community activism for the grape-growing community.
 I served on the board of the Sonoma Valley Vintners and Growers Alliance (SVVGA) for six years and was president for three years.
 My greatest accomplishment there was the great growth and success of our “Community Action Committee”, which spread the word of the positive impact of grape growers and wineries through things like scholarships and a “Life in the vineyard” book for school children.

 I was also a member of Class 35 of the prestigious California Ag Leadership program, and in 2005 I was named “Outstanding Young Farmer” by the Sonoma County Harvest Fair.

-In 2008 I stopped working full time for my Father and Erika and I formed La Prenda Vineyards Management Inc., staring our own management company.
+In 2008 I stopped working full time for my Father and Erika and I formed La Prenda Vineyards Management Inc., starting our own management company.